The 2023-24 OSAP application is now available for full-time and part-time students.

-OSAP is available to eligible students in the form of an integrated student loan funded by the Province of Ontario and Government of Canada.
-These loans are interest-free while you are in full-time studies; repayment begins six months later.
+OSAP is available to eligible students in the form of grants and an integrated student loan funded by the Province of Ontario and Government of Canada.
+The grant portion does not need to be paid back.
+The loans are interest-free while you are in full-time studies; repayment begins six months later.
 OSAP's objective is to help students meet the costs of post-secondary education, including tuition, books, supplies and basic living expenses.
 OSAP is not intended to supply all the funding to meet these costs.
 OSAP's purpose is to supplement, not to replace, the financial resources that you (and your family) are expected to contribute.

 Student Access Guarantee

-We will guarantee that any unmet need for tuition, books, and mandatory fees, as calculated by the Ministry through the OSAP system, will be provided to students seeking financial assistance.
-The University of Guelph has partnered with the Ministry of Advanced Education and Skills Development, to support access to post-secondary education through the "Student Access Guarantee".
+We will guarantee that any unmet need for tuition, books and mandatory fees, as calculated by the Ministry through the OSAP system, will be provided to students seeking financial assistance.
+The University of Guelph has partnered with the Ministry of Colleges and Universities to support access to post-secondary education through the "Student Access Guarantee."

 Important dates and deadlines to ensure that your student loan arrives for the start of your school year.

-Information on paying your tuition with OSAP loans.
+Information on paying your tuition with OSAP loans and grants.

 An OSAP overpayment occurs when you received more OSAP funding that you are eligible for – this could happen when you change your course load, or fail to report all your income during the study period.
 Click here to find out how to repay an overpayment.

-For students who have applied for OSAP, Student Financial Services will provide confirmation to the Ministry of Advanced Education and Skills Development of their registration in the appropriate number of courses (at least 60% of a full course load for full-time students) in the current semester.
+For students who have applied for OSAP, Student Financial Services will provide confirmation to the Ministry of Colleges and Universities of their registration in the appropriate number of courses in the current semester.

 Procedure for applying for interest-free status, for full-time students with previous OSAP loans that are not receiving a loan in the current study period (e.g. you're on a co-op work term).